Hakob Manandyan: Legacy

-Philological Research
+Philological research

-Even during his years of teaching at the Gevorgyan Seminary in Echmiadzin, Manandyan devoted much time to studying the rich manuscripts of the Matenadaran, publishing notable articles and reviews in the journal “Ararat”.
+Even during his years of teaching at the Gevorgyan Seminary in Etchmiadzin, Manandyan devoted much time to studying the rich manuscripts of the Matenadaran, publishing notable articles and reviews in the journal “Ararat”.
 According to the great Armenologist, a comprehensive understanding of Armenian history is impossible without a detailed study of Ancient Armenian and foreign sources.
-From this perspective, the research conducted by H. Acharian and H. Manandyan on Armenian martyrological literature of the 12th-19th centuries is very significant.
+From this perspective, the research conducted by H. Acharian and H. Manandyan on Armenian martyrological literature of the 12th–19th centuries is very significant.
 As a result of this work, the two-volume “Armenian Neo-martyrs” was published in 1902, followed by a comparative-analytical edition of the same collection the following year.
 Manandyan's primary goal in compiling this work was to identify all sources that could be used to obtain reliable information about the internal life of Armenians under Muslim rule.

 During his years of teaching at the seminary, Manandyan also worked on Armenian translations of Greek philosophical works, studying Grecophile texts.
 The eminent scholar had his own research method.
 He didn't work on a single cohesive task, he initially examined separate links in the overall chain and then proceeded to contextual and comprehensive research.
 The result of these studies were works such as "The Problem of David the Invincible in a New Light" (1904), "Excerpts from the Chronicle of Eusebius of Caesarea in an Ancient Manuscript" (1905), "Commentary on Aristotle's Categories Presented by Elias of Alexandria" (1911), and other works, notably the monumental monograph "The Grecophile School/ Hellenizing school- Грекофильская школа and its Periods of Development" (1925), which summarizes this entire period.